Healthcare Information Systems

 The effective and efficient use of information systems in health care organizations and services are a vital element of the quality of life world wide.
 The modeling of time has attracted interest from a number of research communities, each addressing aspects from its specific sphere of interests.
-The course will deal with the main topics related to Medical Information Systems, such as medical decision-support systems and clinical pathways and guidelines, with an emphasis on the management of temporal clinical information.
+The database systems community is interested in how to store, maintain, and query time-oriented data.
+The Artificial Intelligence (AI) community is interested in formal theories of time, temporal logics, temporal constraints and temporal reasoning techniques.
+The Artificial Intelligence in Medicine (AIM) community is interested in the broader issues.
+The course will deal with the main topics related to Medical Information Systems, such as medical databases and decision-support systems, with an emphasis on the management of temporal clinical information.

 At the end of the course, students will have a deep knowledge related to the faced topics and will be able to apply such knowledge in clinical and healthcare contexts.
 They will be also able to suitably interact with different stakeholders, having different scientific and professional background.
 They will also be able to suitably manage all the scientific, methodological, and technical advances related to healthcare information systems.

 The course, with an emphasis on time-related issues, introduces the engineering of information systems for medically-related problems and applications.
 The course is structured according to the following topics: